-Area Observation Deloitte Recommendation Management response and remediation plan Preparation of Valuation reports Our real estate specialist team have identified areas for improvement to enhance reporting on the Councils valuation of assets: Beacon properties be inspected internally (where possible for void/vacant properties) and externally on an annual basis.
-Documentary records are kept of discussions between the Council and their external valuer in the future.
-Judgements need to clearly articulated and there should be inclusion of valuation reasoning and rationale within the valuation report.
-Enhancement of the valuation report on sections such as valuation rationale and reasoning to support conclusions.
-The Valuer has not confirmed the Council's Componentisation Policy and how the relevant assets should be componentised.
+Area Observation Deloitte Recommendation Management response and remediation plan Preparation of Valuation reports enhance reporting on the Councils valuation of assets: Beacon properties be inspected internally (where possible for void/vacant properties) and externally on an annual basis communicate and discuss the noted We will take the recommendation into consideration and valuers to enhance the valuation process. request that the valuers include the Documentary records are kept of discussions between the Council and their external valuer in the future. valuation process. valuation process. more detailed information.
+The Judgements need to clearly articulated and there should be inclusion of valuation reasoning and rationale within the valuation report. next valuation will to for 2023/24.
+Page Enhancement of the valuation report on sections such as valuation rationale and reasoning to support conclusions. уе 45 The Valuer has not confirmed the Council's Componentisation Policy and how the relevant assets should be componentised.
 In addition to providing the weighted average remaining useful life, the valuer should provide the estimated remaining useful life of each of the major components in the future.
 Missing information on sales details - Recommendation that the Valuer provides further detail around their central database and is able to refer to notes from its agents call/screenshots, from listing pages as evidence.
 The Valuer to clearly outline their methodology and how they have considered the garages relative to the comparable information they have sourced to arrive at their Beacon value and subsequent value of the variant's values, along with providing evidence of the yields used within their calculations.
-Management should communicate and discuss the noted insights with their valuers to enhance the valuation process.
-We will take the recommendation into consideration and request that the valuers include the more detailed information.
-The next valuation will be for 2023/24.
 The observations above are not expected to have a material impact on the overall valuation but should be addressed as part of instructing the valuers in future years.